Northside High School (Houston)

-Northside High School, formerly Jefferson Davis High School, is a secondary school located at 1101 Quitman in the Near Northside neighborhood of Northside, Houston, Texas with a ZIP code of 77009.
-The school was previously named after Jefferson Davis, the only president of the Confederate States of America.
+Northside High School is a secondary school, serving Grades 9-12, located at 1101 Quitman in the Near Northside neighborhood of Northside, Houston, Texas, only two minutes from Downtown Houston.
+The school was previously named after Jefferson Davis, however, the HISD board voted to give the school its current name in 2016.

-The school, which serves grades 9 through 12, is a part of the Houston Independent School District.
-The mascot of Northside is the Panther.

-The school also has a Hotel and Restaurant Management magnet program.

-The HISD board voted to give the school its current name in 2016.
+Northside HS school features a Magnet Program with three different career pathways: AV Production, Culinary Arts, and Hotel Management.
+In addition, students can earn an Associate Degree at Northside HS due to its extensive advanced course offerings including Houston City College Dual Credit, University of Texas at Austin OnRamps Dual Enrollment, and Advanced Placement (AP) classes. magnet program.

 History

 Davis was previously reserved for white children but it desegregated by 1970, and white flight to the Houston suburbs began.

 In 1993, project GRAD (Graduation Really Achieves Dreams) was founded at Davis High.
 The program provides scholarships to students as incentive to complete high school and enroll in college.

 Prior to 1996 it was renovated through the Renewal A bond program, which spent $5.5 million on Davis.
 In 1996 it had 1,800 students.